openstack/devstack/README.md

 # DevStack on Xenserver

 If you would like to use Xenserver as the hypervisor, please refer to the instructions in `./tools/xen/README.md`.

-# DevStack on Docker

-If you would like to use Docker as the hypervisor, please refer to the instructions in `./tools/docker/README.md`.

 # Additional Projects